Hypomyces hyalinus: Studies

 Hypomyces hyalinus has been studied in several different manners.
 Field observation has been used to observe the effects of the pathogen on the host.

 In addition to direct field study, the pathogen has been cultured on oat meal agar and potato dextrose agar to facilitate testing of the pathogen at the biochemical and microscopic level.
 KOH string testing, which can be used to determine the gram status of an organism, is used to determine the gram classification, gram positive, of H. hyalinus.
 In addition to this, various forms of microscopy including bright-field microscopy, fluorescence microscopy, interference contrast microscopy, and phase contrast microscopy have been used to observe the pathogen.

-Geographical distribution

-Hypomyces hyalinus has a large geographic distribution and has been recorded in Eastern Canada, Northwestern U.S.A., North-Central U.S.A., Northeastern U.S.A., Southeastern U.S.A., China, and Eastern Asia.

 Further research

 This parasite has very minimal citations in scientific literature.
 Further research would be useful to form a more complete picture of life cycle of H. hyalinus which would allow researchers to better understand the mode of transmission of this disease.
 Furthermore, due to the specificity of H. hyalinus to parasitize the poisonous species ofAmanita, further research could prove useful in manipulating Amanita fungi.

 Although H. hyalinus does not currently have a large impact economically or socially, further research could make this parasite more important to society due to its relation to species of Amanita, which comprises both toxic and edible mushrooms.
 H. hyalinus is considered inedible and may be poisonous.
 Further research could also reveal the ecological roles of H. hyalinus in population, environmental, and evolutionary biology.